 - Copy the Application (client) ID and Directory (tenant) ID to the respective fields.

-Certifications & Secretssection of your app registration, create a new client secret.
+Certifications & Secretssection of your app registration.

 - Then copy your newly created client secret into the respective field.